 Even if you wanted to – you couldn’t know everything.
 They’re constantly changing and search engines like Google purposefully keep the inner details of how it works to themselves.

-All you have to know is the fundamental, core elements that these algorithms look out for.
+All you have to know is the fundamental ranking factors.

 We’ll explain in more detail using Google as an example.

 Google’s algorithm is a closely guarded secret.
 It’s always adapting, with around 500-600 changes being made to it every single year.

 It uses over 200 factors to determine its rankings.
 All of which can be boiled down to one simple thing: user experience (UX).